 When we acquire a business, a substantial portion of the purchase price of the acquisition can be allocated to goodwill and other identifiable intangible assets.
 The amount of the purchase price that is allocated to goodwill and other identifiable intangible assets is determined by the excess of the purchase price over the net identifiable assets acquired.
-As of December 31, 2022 and 2021, we held intangible assets, including cannabis operations licenses, trade names and brand intangibles, net of amortization of \$117.0 and \$139.1 million, respectively.
+As of December 31, 2023 and 2022, we held intangible assets, including cannabis operations licenses, trade names and brand intangibles, net of amortization of \$105.4 million and \$117.0 million, respectively.

 Under U.S. generally accepted accounting principles ("GAAP"), the carrying amount of our goodwill is tested at least annually for impairment on December 31st of each fiscal year.
 On each quarter end date, we assess whether recent events or changes in circumstances constitute a triggering event requiring us to assess whether goodwill, other intangibles or fixed assets may be impaired before the annual testing date.
 Occurrences that may constitute a change in circumstances include, but are not limited to, a decline in our share price and market capitalization, decreases in expected future cash flows and slower growth rates in our industry.
 We review our fixed assets and other finite life intangibles for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
-As a result of our annual test, we recognized an impairment loss on intangible assets of \$30.6 million and \$7.4 million for the years ended December 31, 2022 and 2021, respectively.
+As a result of our annual test, we recognized an impairment loss on intangible assets of \$Nil and \$30.6 million for the years ended December 31, 2023 and 2022, respectively.

 Under GAAP, if we determine that goodwill, other intangibles or fixed assets are impaired, we will be required to write down these assets.
 Any write-down may have a negative effect on our consolidated financial statements.
-As a result of the continued decrease in our share price during 2020, our share price declined below net book value per share.
-As a result, we were required to record a significant impairment loss to reduce the amount of goodwill recorded in our financial statements for the year ended December 31, 2020 to \$Nil.
+As a result of the continued decrease in our share price during 2020, our share price declined below net book value per share, and consequently, we were required to record a significant impairment loss to write off all goodwill recorded in our financial statements for the year ended December 31, 2020.
 If the share price continues to remain below the net book value per share, or other negative business factors arise, we may be required to perform additional impairment analyses before our next annual testing date which could result in additional impairment charges on long-lived assets including fixed assets and intangible assets.
-During 2022 and 2021, as our stock price continued to be below net book value per share, we performed an impairment assessment of each reporting unit, which resulted in an impairment loss on intangibles, right-of-use assets and property, plant and equipment of \$30.6 million in our Nevada and Vermont businesses for the year ended December 31, 2022 and an impairment loss on intangibles, right-of-use assets and property, plant and equipment of \$5.5 million in our CBD business for the year ended December 31, 2021.
+During 2023 and 2022, as our stock price continued to be below net book value per share, we performed an impairment assessment of each reporting unit, which resulted in an impairment loss on intangibles, right-of-use assets and property, plant and equipment of \$30.6 million in our Nevada and Vermont businesses for the year ended December 31, 2022.
+There was no impairment loss for the year ended December 31, 2023.